erf-git/Book_Beliefs/README.md

 # Book_Beliefs
 JMP and Python assignment to explore user story expectations.
-Attached is data, python notebook, and final report.
+Attached is data, feature/variable documentation, python notebook, and final report.
 JMP was also used, but script not provided.